lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

         extra/special/per/atom 14
     include ../PARM.lammps

-..  container:: justify

 Download the molecule |download_PEG| for the PEG molecule, and then create a single molecule in the middle of the box:

 .. |download_PEG| raw:: html